anandaanv/zerodha-algo-trading/README.md

 **IMP: Any new code additions should go to package `com.dtech.algo`.
 This package is supposed to have 100% code coverage production ready.**

+**I am looking for React/ Flutter developers to build a frontend app for this project**

 Mission -
 Its not just zerodha, but this algo trading can apply to various platforms.
 What we are trying to do -